GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The business of software building isn't really high-tech at all.
-It's most of all a business of talking to each other and writing things down.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Tom DeMarco*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts